- 01The Fed cut rates three times in 2025 — and mortgage rates barely moved, staying above 6.5% all year

 Rates stay range-bound.
 Don't expect 5% mortgages.
 Plan for 6.25% to 7.25% as the operating range.
 If you can make a deal work at 7%, it'll be a home run if rates surprise to the downside.

 The supply wave crests.
 Construction starts dropped 18% in 2025.
-That means fewer deliveries in 2027-2028.
+Fewer deliveries are coming in 2027–2028.
 The vacancy spike is temporary — but it could last another 12 to 18 months in oversupplied markets.

 Cash-flow markets outperform.
 The Sun Belt appreciation play is on pause.
 Investors rotating into Midwest and Southeast markets for yield will push cap rates slightly lower there, but the fundamentals are sound.